 How can I get a debt consolidation loan?

 Debt consolidation loans often have very rigid requirements.
 This is because borrowers looking for these loans have a lot of risk attached to them.
-Lenders see a lot of loans and debts and become wary of the borrower’s behaviour.
+Lenders see a lot of loans and debts and become wary of the borrower’s financial management.

 On a general level, the lender will want a borrower to do the following:

-• Show consistent payment of a home loan for at least six months.
+- Show consistent and on-time home loan repayments for at least six months.

-• Have no record of missed payments with the lender in question.
+• Have no missed payments with the lender in question.

-• Maintain a record of on-time credit card and personal loan payments.
-This record should extend back at least three months.
+• Maintain a record of on-time credit card and personal loan repayments for at least three months.

 • Earn enough income to cover the payment of the debt consolidation loan.